Tutorial: Building Websites with Nue

 Project structure

-• blog blogging area
+• blog: blogging area

-• contact contact app
+• contact: contact app

-• img images and icons
+• img: images and icons

-• blog/blog.yaml blog-specific settings
+• site.yaml: global settings

 Content